andreeedna/andreeedna.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: R for Bioinfo
-description: a project with a background image
+description: an R tutorial for trainees in bioinformatics
 img: assets/img/12.jpg
 importance: 1
-category: work
+category: tutorial
 ---

 Every project has a beautiful feature showcase page.